Janos Municipality

 Janos is a municipality in the Mexican state of Chihuahua.
-It is located in the extreme northwest of Chihuahua, on the border with the state of Sonora and the U.S. states of Arizona & New Mexico.
+It is located in the extreme northwest of Chihuahua, on the border with the state of Sonora and the U.S. states of Arizona and New Mexico.
 As of 2010, the municipality had a total population of 10,953.
 The municipal seat is the town of Janos, Chihuahua, which shares its name with the municipality.

 The El Berrendo/Antelope Wells border crossing is located in the municipality.

 As of 2010, the town of Janos had a population of 2,738.
 Other than the town of Janos, the municipality had 315 localities, the largest of which (with 2010 populations in parentheses) was: Monte Verde (Altamira) (1,087), classified as rural.